brianhill/loops-and-orbits/final_projects/teams.md

 ### Matt and Nicolo Standup 2

+Triangles are drawn.
+Have cool new function.
+Rounding all the areas to make the presentation.
+Ideas for making the triangles more exact.

 ## Ryan and Ronnie &mdash; Lift on a Golf Ball During Flight

 We will examine the spin of a golf ball and the forces of a golf ball in flight.
 We’ve looked at some websites with research about it, and we think we can model a golf ball flight.
 Brian suggests: look into whether a 3-D view is possible -- in which case slicing the ball to the left or right would be very cool.
 There are radar sensing measurements and models.